 For the Tomato Sauce

 - Cut the onion in half and slice finely.
-Heat a medium size, wide pot on high heat and add 3 tbsp of olive oil.
+Heat a medium size, wide pot on high heat and add 3 tablespoon of olive oil.
 Add the onion and brown them lightly.
 Add the chopped garlic and reduce the heat to medium.

 - When the garlic has cooked for 1-2 minutes add the cherry tomatoes.
 Cook for a further 2 minutes and add the tomato paste.
 Deglaze with the red wine and cook for 2 more minutes.